 The timekeeper will close the declaration box precisely at the declaration time, and will accept late goal declarations, writing the time in minutes and seconds on each.

-12.3.5 Penalty for late declarations that have to be made by a specified time before take-off is 50 task points per minute or part minute late.
-If the competitor fails to declare before take-off, he will not achieve a result.
+- 12.3.5 Penalty for late declarations that have to be made by a specified time before take-off is 100 task points per minute or part minute late.